linsalrob/jetstream-sra-cluster-setup/README.md

 ## Prerequisites

-In the [Jetstream web interface](https://jblb.jetstream-cloud.org/dashboard/auth/login/?next=/dashboard/) (API version), make sure you have a network called "sra-net" with a router configured to access the public network.
+In the Jetstream web interface (API version), make sure you have a network called "sra-net" with a router configured to access the public network.

-Setting up the network is described in [network-setup](network-setup.md)

 Under the network topology tab, you should see something like:

 ![Jetstream Network](images/jetstream-network.png)